openhab/openhab-js/README.md

 triggers.TimeOfDayTrigger('19:00');
 ```

+You can use `null` for a trigger parameter to skip it‘s configuration.

 See [openhab-js : triggers ](https://openhab.github.io/openhab-js/triggers.html) in the API documentation for a full list of all triggers.

 ### Rule Builder